YaoGroup/DIFFICE_jax/paper.md

 that can conduct data assimilation to convert descretized remote-sensing data into meshless and differentible functions, and further infer the viscosity profile from them.
-The inversion algorithm is based on physics-informed Neural Networks (PINNs) and implemented in JAX. `pinnIceShelf` involved advanced features compared to regular PINNs algorithm, that are essential for solving inversion problem correctly.
+The inversion algorithm is based on physics-informed Neural Networks (PINNs) and implemented in JAX. `pinnIceShelf` involves advanced features compared to regular PINNs algorithm, that are essential for solving inversion problem correctly.
 The package is designed to be user-friendly and accessible for beginners.
-The Github respository also provides tutorial examples for users at different levels to gain a good command of the method.
+The Github respository also provides tutorial examples for users at different levels gain a good command of the method.

 # Statement of need